zulip/zulip/CONTRIBUTING.md

 There is no bot for other Zulip repositories ([`zulip/zulip-flutter`](https://github.com/zulip/zulip-flutter/), etc.).
-If you are interested in claiming an issue in one of these repositories, simply post a comment on the issue thread saying that you'd like to work on it.
+If you are interested in claiming an issue in one of these repositories, simply post a comment on the issue thread saying that you've started work on the issue and would like to claim it.
+In your comment, describe what part of the code you're modifying and how you plan to approach the problem, based on what you learned in steps 1–4 [above](#picking-an-issue-to-work-on).

 There is no need to @-mention the issue creator in your comment.
+There is also no need to post the same information in multiple places, for example in a chat thread in addition to the GitHub issue.

 Please follow the same guidelines as described above: find an issue labeled "help wanted", and only pick up one issue at a time to start with.